thequeenbeebs/blaire-oumaima-phase-1-project/README.md

 * belongs_to :follower (user)
 * belongs_to :folowee (user)

-.

-User stories:
+## User Stories:

-As a User, I want to receive recommendations for Gifts. #STRETCH As a User, I want to be able to create a List. #CORE As a User, I want to be able to add and remove Gifts from the List. #CORE As a User, I want to purchase items on my List. #CORE
+* As a User, I want to be able to create a List.
+* As a User, I want to be able to add and remove Gifts from the List.

-Send List to another user? #STRETCH
+* As a User, I want to edit the Gifts on my List.
+* As a User, I want to be able to interact with other Users and see their Lists.